 Best Death: 2 words: An upside-down body and a sledgehammer.
 Okay, that’s 3 words but still.
 This death was the only one I really remember.

 Hottest Guy: Hello!
-I mentioned a young Viggo Mortenson is in the film playing one of the asshole killers.
+I mentioned a young Viggo Mortensen is in the film playing one of the asshole killers.

 TEXAS CHAINSAW MASSACRE 2 is an interesting movie sequel.
 Not only does it feature a scene-chewing Dennis Hopper.
 It also takes the dark and almost torturous tone of its predecessor and makes a sharp turn into crazy town.
 Instead of dreaded suspense and nihilistic violence, we’re now exposed to gore and comedic violence.